lsst/idf_deploy/NEW_ENVIRONMENT.md

 effectively be performing the same set of operations you did with the GitHub Actions: copy an existing environment and change it to fit.

-You must start with the base environment and the GKE tfvars files, as these are the only ones that do not require a project ID.
-That project (and its associated ID) will be created during this PR's application.
+You must start with the base environment file, as this will create the project that will give you a project ID you will need for all the rest of the environment files.

 This and the following instructions will only be correct for adding a new Science Platform deployment.
 Other types of environment